yevster/weblogic-on-azure/simple/README.md

 * In the the basics blade, just accept the defaults.
 * The steps in this section use `<your suffix>`.
 The suffix could be your first name such as "reza".
 It should be short and reasonably unique.
 * Create and specify a new resource group named weblogic-cafe-group-`<your suffix>` .
 Hit OK.
-* Choose the default for the virtual machine size and hit OK.
+* Next choose the default for the virtual machine size.
 * In the "Credentials for Server Creation" use these values
    * For the "admin account of VMs", enter 'Secret123456'.
    * Enter your OTN/Oracle.com username and password (you can create an account for free).